wellsaid-labs/tts-evaluation/docs/VOICE_OVER_INVARIANTS.md

 To help monitor for errors, we like to define the slowest reading speed to be around 0.2 seconds per character.
 The fastest reading speed that we accept is 0.04 seconds per character.

+## Loudness

+We expect that our datasets are normalized to -22 LUFS.
+That means, on average, with silences included, the loudness is -22 LUFS.
+This helps ensure that our voices are at an industry standard loudness.

 ## Sessions

 We recognize that each voice-over session has a distinct sound.
 Even within the same voice-over session, a voice actor may sound different at the beginning and ending of the session.
 To help increase consistency, we limit sessions to 15-minutes in length and give the model session context.

+A voice-actor, even during a session, may not be consistent.
+We also have some datasets with much longer sessions.
+We have some work to-do to resolve this inconsistency.

 ## Yes / No Questions